 Will the building be open to visitors and other community partners?

-For Fall 2020, use of space at William & Mary is dedicated to our core mission activities — teaching, learning, research, and student groups and activities — and restricted to the campus community.
+For the 2020-2021 academic year, use of space at William & Mary is dedicated to our core mission activities — teaching, learning, research, and student groups and activities — and restricted to the campus community.

 Will the PDC be available to external groups?

-Because space in the building will need to be available both for academic purposes and to help facilitate physical distancing on campus, the Professional Development Center and other conference spaces will not be available to external individuals or groups through December.
+Because space in the building must be available both for academic purposes and to help facilitate physical distancing on campus, the Professional Development Center and other conference spaces will not be available to external individuals or groups.

 Placements and Internships

-School placements, practica and internships will look different this year, and we’ll be working diligently with VDOE, CACREP, NASP and other governing bodies to modify field experiences as needed so that students can complete their programs and pursue licensure as planned.
+School placements, practica and internships look different this year, and we’re working diligently with VDOE, CACREP, NASP and other governing bodies to modify field experiences as needed so that students can complete their programs and pursue licensure as planned.

 What will K-12 placements for student teaching, K-12 administration, school psychology and school counseling look like?

-The VDOE, CACREP, NASP and other accrediting bodies prioritize face-to-face field experiences when possible, but we will be prepared with other options if school systems decide to only open virtually.
-Most local school divisions will be announcing their fall plans by early August.
+The VDOE, CACREP, NASP and other accrediting bodies prioritize face-to-face field experiences when possible, but we are prepared with other options if school systems are only open virtually.
 Visit the following links for information on partner division plans:

-What safety precautions will be required of students working in K-12 schools?
+What safety precautions are required of students working in K-12 schools?

-All students will be required to follow the safety protocols of the schools in which they’re working.
+All students are required to follow the safety protocols of the schools in which they’re working.
 Contact your cooperating teacher or designated supervisor in the school to learn more.

-What will practica and internships in clinical mental health counseling programs look like?
+What do practica and internships in clinical mental health counseling programs look like?

-Will counseling students receive training in telebehavioral health practices?
+Are counseling students receiving training in telebehavioral health practices?

 Who should I contact with questions about field experiences?